 EBTS (Enhanced base Transreceiver System)

-• It provides RF interface from the master site to the mobile subscribers in a TETRA system.
-It can be categorized in two configuration:
+• It provides an RF interface from the master site to the mobile subscribers in a TETRA system.
+It can be categorized into two configurations:

 (a) Above ground (Rail corridor)